pemorse/Tagger/README.md

 3] Quartz Composer plugins/patches:
-__Versions are supplied with this repository that ~may~ work on your MacOS version (tested up to MacOS 10.11.6)__ Use the supplied versions from the attached zip file in this repository.
+__Versions are supplied with this repository that ~may~ work on your MacOS version (tested up to MacOS 10.11.6)__ Use the supplied versions from the attached zip files in this repository.
 This bundles necessary plugins/patches that may not be currently available (precompiled) online.
-Kineme ChartTools, Data Tools, GLTools, FileTools, may be 30 day demo versions that will require an end-user license to be purchased after the end of the trial period.
+Kineme ChartTools, Data Tools, GLTools, and FileTools will be 30 day demo versions that will require an end-user license to be purchased after the end of the trial period.
 Licenses may be purchased from Kineme (http://kineme.net/downloads) or the plugins can be compiled from souce if available on github (see below URLs).
 Kineme Core may be installed optionally.
  __Bundled plugin/patches are indicated by an asterisk, below.__

 4] Quartz Composer plugins/patches download URLs: